julienroyd/alfred/README.md

 #### FLAG-files for seed-directories

-There are two main flag files present in seed-directories:
+There are three main flag files present in seed-directories:
   * `UNHATCHED`: signals that this run has not been launched yet
   * `COMPLETED`: signals that this run has reached termination without crash
   * `CRASH.txt`: signals that the run from this config has crashed and contains the error message